 The analysis at $8\,\mathrm{keV}$ is presented in Figures \ref{fig:8keV} and \ref{fig:angularResolution8keV}.
 We reconstruct a neutron spectrum peaking at $7.4\,\mathrm{keV}$, \textit{i.e.} $9\%$ less than expected, the difference being explained by the presence of background events at low energy where the electron-recoil discrimination efficiency decreases.
 This phenomenon is also observed in Figure~\ref{fig:angularResolution8keV} where the low scattering angle region (below $15^\circ$) is almost exclusively populated by background events.
 We nevertheless measure an angular resolution better than $15^\circ$ in the entire angular range.

 Several comments are required at this stage.
 First, the reconstructions of the neutron energy spectra suffer from experimental uncertainties but they nevertheless demonstrate the directional sensitivity of the MIMAC detector to proton recoils with ionization energy in the keV-range.
-To the authors's knowledge, this work presents the first reconstruction of a neutron spectrum below $27\,\mathrm{keV}$ in a TPC.
+To the best of our knowledge, this work presents the first reconstruction of a neutron spectrum below $27\,\mathrm{keV}$ in a TPC.

 Second, the measured directional performances for proton recoils in the keV-range (the range required for WIMP searches) are good enough to fulfil the requirements for a directional detector.
 An angular resolution of $30^\circ$ should be sufficient to discriminate light WIMPs from solar neutrinos \cite{OHare2015}.
-An angular resolution of $20^\circ$ with sense recognition and no background contamination would lead to a $3\sigma$ sensitivity at $90\%$ C.L. down to $10^{-5}\,\mathrm{pb}$ for spin-dependent cross-sections \cite{Billard2011}.
+An angular resolution of $20^\circ$ with sense recognition and no background contamination would lead to a $3\sigma$ sensitivity at $90\%$ C.L. down to $10^{-5}\,\mathrm{pb}$ for spin-dependent cross-sections in a $30~\rm{kg\cdot year}$ CF$_4$ experiment \cite{Billard2011}.